pranjali2020/Solving-Citizens-Grievances-HackerEarth-/README.md

 # Preprocessing data:
 Various Data Preprocessing Techniques are used to Clean the Data.
-- Handled the Categorical data using Target Encoding, Hashmap Encoding and One Hot Encoding.
+- Handled the Categorical data using Target Encoding, Hashing Encoding and One Hot Encoding.
 - Used Feature Selection for filtering irrelevant or redundant features from given Dataset.
 - Extracted informative features from date columns using pandas.
 # Visualization